bcgsc/rsempipeline/USAGE.rst

    GSEs and GSMs from the ``GSE_GSM.csv``, and rerun ``rp-prep gen-csv`` with the updated ``GSE_GSM.csv`` to regenerate ``GSE_species_GSM.csv``.

-4. Download soft files for all GSEs.
+3. Download soft files for all GSEs.
 The soft file contains all metadata about a particular GSE.
 The structure and content of SOFT format can be found `here
    <http://www.ncbi.nlm.nih.gov/geo/info/soft.html#format>`_. e.g.:

    ::

-       rp-dup get-soft -f GSE_GSM.csv --outdir dir_to_batchx
+       rp-prep get-soft -f GSE_GSM.csv [--outdir dir_to_batchx]

 Pipeline Setup: